Slow Cooker Beef Brisket

 • Sear the Brisket.
 Place the brisket into the oven for 30 minutes until the brisket is deep golden brown and nicely seared.

-• Prepare the Sauce.
+• Prepare the Brisket Sauce.
 Combine the bbq sauce with with the reserved tablespoon of spice rub.

 • Prepare the Cooking Liquids in the Slow Cooker.
-To the greased slow cooker, add ½ cup barbecue sauce, along with the water, Worcestershire sauce, beef base paste, and soy sauce, whisking to combine. **The beef base paste will dissolve further as everything cooks.
+To the greased slow cooker, add the barbecue sauce, water, Worcestershire sauce, beef base paste, soy sauce, minced chipotles, and liquid smoke, whisking to combine. **The beef base paste will dissolve further as everything cooks.

 • Slow Cook the Brisket.
 Cover the slow cooker and cook the brisket on low for 6-8 hours or until the brisket is very tender when tested with a fork.
 Turn the brisket over half way through the cooking time.

 • Caramelize the Brisket.
 Remove the brisket from the slow cooker to the reserved foil-lined baking sheet.
-Brush the brisket liberally with barbecue sauce and broil 5-10 minutes, until nicely caramelized. **This step is optional, but sure make the brisket extra delicious.
+Brush the brisket liberally with barbecue sauce and broil 5-10 minutes, until nicely caramelized over the top. **This step is optional, but sure make the brisket extra delicious.

 Notes